Privacy Policy

 What personal information do we collect?

-When we refer to “personal information,” we mean information that can be used to identify a person or can be linked directly to an individual.
+When we refer to “personal information,” we mean information which relates to an identified or identifiable individual (i.e. a natural person).
 We may collect and process your personal information:

-(a) directly from you (including through online forms or in conversation with staff during the course of service delivery),
+1. directly from you (including through online forms or in conversation with staff during the course of service delivery);

-(b) from the device(s) you use to access the Websites,
+2. from the device(s) you use to access the Websites;

-(c) from third parties (for example if a potential partner provides information as part of due diligence), and
+3. from third parties (for example, if a potential partner provides information as part of due diligence); and

-When we need your information to collect a donation, to open an account, and to review you for some service, we will not be able to do so if you do not provide us with it.
+When we need your information to collect a donation or to review you for some service, we may not be able to do so if you do not provide us with this information.

 We may collect your personal information from third parties, including the following: